shd101wyy/Yo/DESIGN.md

 }
 ```

+## Stackless Coroutine `In Design`

+TODO

 ## Algebraic effects

-Note: **Mo** only supports one-shot delimited continuations due to the fact that **Mo** is a relatively low-level language.
+Note: **Mo** only supports one-shot delimited continuations.
 This means that the continuation can only resume once.
+It's implementation is based on the paper [One-shot Algebraic Effects as Coroutines](http://logic.cs.tsukuba.ac.jp/~sat/pdf/tfp2020.pdf)

 Effect is defined using the `effect` keyword.